jrachels/Quadratic-Assignment-Problem-Solver/README.md

 ## References
 <a id="1">[1]</a>
-R. Kondor.
-A Fourier space algorithm for solving quadratic assignment problems.
+R. Kondor. *A Fourier space algorithm for solving quadratic assignment problems*.
 In SODA, 2010.

 <a id="2">[2]</a>
-David K. Maslen.
-The efficient computation of
-Fourier transforms on the symmetric group.
-Mathematics of Computation, 67(223):1121–1147, 1998
+David K. Maslen. *The efficient computation of Fourier transforms on the symmetric group.
+Mathematics of Computation*, 67(223):1121–1147, 1998